 It’s not that what Gillette is saying is inherently untrue (or what Revlon would be saying in my hypothetical example); it’s that the context and generalizations behind the messages, absent of nuance, are off-base.
 Yet, unfortunately, maybe a commercial is better than nothing.
 Maybe it’s what we need in these desperate times if we have such a social lack of mature men teaching other men (and mature women teaching other women).

 Men can and should be better.
 Women can and should be better.
 We need to be better for each other but, hygiene products that create commercials that try to scold us into doing it isn’t the best way to get there.

 While we can applaud Gillette’s attempt to encourage men to a higher standard of behavior, we must also exercise our discernment to seek a biblical view on what masculinity looks like.
 We need deep, close personal relationships with mature men and women who can show us, person to person, what it means to have healthy masculinity and healthy femininity and turn our gaze toward God, who gives us wisdom in these areas.

 For those that haven’t seen the ad, watch the video below.Do you enjoy articles like this?
-Click here to become a monthly donor and receive a copy of STEVE MCQUEEN: AMERICAN ICON on DVD!
+Click here to become a monthly partner and receive a copy of UNPLANNED on DVD!